 The people affected by the conflicts in Syria and Iraq are in urgent need of support.
 To meet the needs of the suffering population at best, we are working hand in hand with other organisations.
 Alliance2015 is an strategical association of seven European development organisations.
 Since 2012, Welthungerhilfe is in the field together with the Alliance-partners ACTED, Cesvi, Concern Worldwide, Hivos und People in Need and supports people in the region.

 The current annual report of Welthungerhilfe outlines the latest activities of Alliance2015 in Syria and the surrounding countries, affected by the war.

 Big quantities of humanitarian goods and relief items have been and will be sent to Syria and Iraq.
 The following guidelines describe the shipment procedures of humanitarian goods to Syria and Iraq from EU countries and are designed as a reference for other organisations (to the best of our knowledge).

-In order to ensure that we reach those families most in need, in Turkey we are working closely with the authorities, social welfare offices, the Turkish Red Crescent and local NGOs.
-In Syria, we are cooperating with our Alliance2015 partner People in Need (PIN) and with local citizens councils and partner organisations.
+In order to ensure that we reach those families most in need, in Turkey we are working closely with the public authorities, social welfare offices, the Turkish Red Crescent and local NGOs.
+In Syria, we are cooperating with our Alliance2015 partner People in Need (PIN) amongst others, as well as with local citizens councils and partner organisations.
 In Northern Iraq as well, local and international organisations are providing us with support.